askmike/gekko/docs/internals/events.md

 - When: when the strategy is initialized is started.
 - Subscribe: You can subscribe to this event by registering the `processStratCandle` method.
 - Notes:
-  - This is the candle that the strategy sees: if you configured the candleSize to 60 (minutes) this event will containt a 60 minute candle.
+  - This is the candle that the strategy sees: if you configured the candleSize to 60 (minutes) this event will contain a 60 minute candle.
   - Strat Candles are emitted while the strategy is still warming up (before the `stratWarmupCompleted` event).
 - Example:
       {